getopenmono/monodocs/getting-started/arduino-hackers.md

 # Mono for Arduino Hackers

 ***You can use the familiar Arduino IDE to build Mono applications.
-This guide will take you through the steps.***
+This guide will take you through the steps of how to do this.***

 ## Prerequisites

-First I expect you are familiar with Arduino, its coding IDE and the API's like `pinMode()` etc. I also assume that you have the IDE installed, and it is version 1.6.7 or above.
+I assume you are familiar with Arduino, its coding IDE and the API's like `pinMode()` etc. I also assume that you have the IDE installed, and it is version 1.6.7 or above.
 You do not have to follow any other of the getting started guides.
 Arduino IDE development for Mono is completely independed.
 If this is the first Mono guide you read, it is all good.

 ## Overview